gh0ulz77/SXJ-TEstings-f/README.md

 ## Overview
-**SXJ Embedded System Labs** is a specialized research and development duo focused on high-performance, hardened embedded systems.
+**SXJ Embedded System Labs** is a specialized research and development group focused on high-performance, hardened embedded systems.
 We leverage the **Secure X-Core J-Frame (SXJ)** architecture to bridge the gap between bare-metal silicon and enterprise-grade software integration.

 Our core mission is the development of resilient IoT infrastructure, primarily utilizing the **Xtensa® Dual-Core (X-Core)** processor environment to deliver low-latency, encrypted data pipelines.